Welcome from the Program Leadership

 Welcome from the Chief Residents

 Residents are drawn to Dartmouth Hitchcock Medical Center for many reasons, but the most resounding among them are the people and the culture of the program.
-We cannot say enough about the excellence of the clinical faculty at Dartmouth Hitchcock Medical Center, the White River Junction VA (including the National Center for PTSD), New Hampshire Hospital (the state hospital), and our community mental health centers.
-These institutions embody a passion for patient care, mental health advocacy, and resident education and wellness.
-Our faculty care deeply about creating an environment where residents feel challenged and supported to grow as clinicians, educators, researchers, and people.
+Every day, our faculty work to create an environment where residents feel challenged and supported to grow as clinicians, educators, researchers, and people.
 Central to this is the program’s commitment to soliciting resident feedback and incorporating recommended changes into all aspects of training—from didactics to call schedules.
-During our three years here, residents and program leadership have been involved in implementing a night float call system both at Dartmouth Hitchcock Medical Center and the VA, improving documentation and systems workflows, changing the timing of didactics, starting weekly class-specific process groups, and adding more emergency and geriatric psychiatry exposure to the first 2 years of training.
-In an environment in which creativity is celebrated and all residents have the ability to make change, we have repeatedly been amazed by the work of our co-residents, who have started a Transgender Outpatient Consultation Clinic (which is now a core part of PGY-3 training), developed a therapeutic chatbot, created a Psychiatric Post-Acute COVID Syndrome Clinic, assisted in the creation of an Asylum Clinic and a PANS/PANDAS Clinic, published in Nature, and worked to develop a more robust diversity, equity, and inclusion curriculum.
+During our 3 years here, residents and program leadership have been involved in adjusting the didactic curriculum to incorporate more critical topics, changing the emergency psychiatry rotation to decrease the call burden for residents, and changing the geriatric and mood disorder clinics schedules to allow for more continuity of care.
+The hospital itself has also undergone significant changes.
+We’ve established a dedicated psychiatric ED space, are working to renovate our adult inpatient units this fall, and are in the beginning stages of creating a child-psychiatry inpatient unit.
+In an environment in which creativity is celebrated and all residents have the ability to make change, we have repeatedly been amazed by the work of our co-residents, who have started a Transgender Outpatient Consultation Clinic (which is now a core part of PGY-3 training), developed a therapeutic chatbot, created a Psychiatric Post-Acute COVID Syndrome Clinic, assisted in the creation of both an Asylum Clinic and a PANS/PANDAS Clinic, published in Nature, and worked to develop a more robust diversity, equity, and inclusion curriculum.

 Warmly,